devops329/devops/instruction/security/security.md

 }
 ```

-In this case it is much safer to just copy the ten lines of code and forget the security risk associated with the 3rd party package.
+In this situation, it is much safer to copy those ten lines of code into your project rather than taking on the security risk and maintenance of a third-party dependency.

-### Logging and Metric
+### Logging and Metrics

-Your logs and metrics are a foundational piece of your security architecture.
-They alert you to anomalous behavior that can indicate an intruder's presence, and provide the forensic evidence necessary to determine the attacker's target and strategy.
-In order for your logs to be useful, they must be immutable, aggregated, accessible, and highly searchable.
+Logs and metrics are foundational to security architecture.
+They alert you to anomalous behavior and provide the forensic evidence necessary to determine an attacker's target and strategy.
+To be useful, logs must be immutable, aggregated, accessible, and highly searchable.

 ## Common attacks

-There are many creative ways to exploit a software system.
-Each has their own specific target, attack vector, and clever name.
-Take some time to become familiar with each of these exploits.
+Familiarize yourself with these common exploits:

-- **Phishing**: Attempting to acquire sensitive information such as usernames, passwords, and credit card details by masquerading as a trustworthy entity in electronic communications.
+- **Phishing**: Acquiring sensitive information by masquerading as a trustworthy entity.
-- **Malware**: Malicious software designed to harm, exploit, or otherwise compromise computer systems.
-Types of malware include viruses, worms, Trojans, ransomware, and spyware.
+- **Malware**: Software designed to compromise systems (viruses, worms, Trojans, ransomware).
-- **Ransomware**: A type of malware that encrypts the victim's files and demands a ransom payment to restore access to the data.
+- **Ransomware**: Malware that encrypts files and demands payment for the decryption key.
-- **Denial of Service (DoS) and Distributed Denial of Service (DDoS)**: Attacks aimed at making a system, service, or network resource unavailable to its intended users by overwhelming it with a flood of illegitimate requests.
+- **DoS and DDoS**: Overwhelming a service with illegitimate requests to make it unavailable.
-- **Man-in-the-Middle (MitM)**: An attacker intercepts and possibly alters the communication between two parties who believe they are directly communicating with each other.
+- **Man-in-the-Middle (MitM)**: Intercepting and potentially altering communication between two parties.
-- **SQL Injection**: A code injection technique that exploits a security vulnerability in a website's software by injecting malicious SQL statements into an entry field for execution.
+- **SQL Injection**: Injecting malicious SQL statements into entry fields to manipulate a database.
-- **Cross-Site Scripting (XSS)**: A security vulnerability typically found in web applications that allows attackers to inject malicious scripts into webpages viewed by other users.
+- **Cross-Site Scripting (XSS)**: Injecting malicious scripts into webpages viewed by other users.
-- **Password Attacks**: Attempts to obtain or guess passwords through various methods, including brute force, dictionary attacks, and credential stuffing.
+- **Password Attacks**: Brute force, dictionary attacks, or credential stuffing to guess passwords.
-- **Zero-Day Exploit**: An attack that targets a previously unknown vulnerability in software or hardware, which has not yet been patched or disclosed.
+- **Zero-Day Exploit**: Attacking a previously unknown vulnerability before a patch exists.
-- **Insider Threats**: Attacks originating from within the organization, carried out by employees, contractors, or others with internal access.
+- **Insider Threats**: Attacks originating from within an organization (employees or contractors).
-- **Social Engineering**: Manipulating individuals into divulging confidential information or performing actions that compromise security, often through deception and psychological manipulation.
+- **Social Engineering**: Manipulating individuals into divulging confidential information.
-- **Advanced Persistent Threat (APT)**: A prolonged and targeted cyberattack in which an intruder gains access to a network and remains undetected for an extended period.
+- **Advanced Persistent Threat (APT)**: A prolonged, targeted attack where an intruder remains undetected for a long period.
-- **Drive-by Download**: The unintentional download of malicious software onto a user’s computer when they visit a compromised or malicious website.
+- **Drive-by Download**: Unintentional download of malicious software just by visiting a website.
-- **Eavesdropping**: Intercepting and listening to private communications, such as network traffic, without the consent of the communicating parties.
-- **Session Hijacking**: Taking over a user session by obtaining or predicting the session ID, enabling the attacker to assume the identity of the user.
+- **Session Hijacking**: Taking over a user session by stealing or predicting a session ID.

 ## Non-software security concerns

-In addition to securing your software application, it is important that your organization is familiar with non-software associated attacks.
-This includes:
+Organizational security involves more than just code:

-- **Social engineering attacks**: Human subversion of security controls and practices based on emotional appeal.
+- **Social Engineering**: Human subversion of controls based on emotional appeal or deception.
-- **Insider threats**: Insufficient hiring practices, periodic reviews of internal staff, automated auditing controls, restriction of access to least privilege, or consensus access controls (where multiple independent parties are required to provide credentials for access).
+- **Insider Threats**: Mitigated by hiring practices, periodic reviews, and the Principle of Least Privilege.
-- **Physical security**: Insufficient physical controls to sensitive infrastructure or workspaces.
+- **Physical Security**: Controls for sensitive infrastructure and workspaces.
-- **Improper data management**: Allowing confidential data to be accessed without authorization or to be transported outside the security parameter.
-- **Insecure network topology**: Allowing non-authorized, or insecure devices, within the security parameter.
+- **Data Management**: Preventing unauthorized transport of confidential data.
+- **Network Topology**: Ensuring unauthorized devices cannot connect to the internal network.

-In many ways these attacks are the most dangerous because they exploit your system behind your wall of trust.
-Having a hardened, secure, architecture is pointless if one of your team members gives out the administrative password to someone who contacts them from the "operations team" with a desperate need to correct a "critical emergency" that is threatening to take the company down in the next few minutes.
+A hardened architecture is useless if a team member gives an administrative password to someone claiming to be from the "operations team" during a manufactured "critical emergency."

 ## Parting thoughts

 Security is a massive topic that deserves your serious consideration.
-Gone are the days when a programmer could just focus on an algorithm without having to consider how that code could be exploited to steal someone's life.
-The more valuable your code, the more likely it is that you will be a high value target that will attract attention from all sorts of ill-intentioned individuals, gangs, terrorists, Gadianton robbers, and state-sponsored criminals.
-The better you are educated and engaged, the less chance the trust your customers place in you will be violated.
+Gone are the days when a programmer could focus solely on an algorithm without considering how that code could be exploited.
+The more valuable your code, the more likely it is to attract attention from ill-intentioned individuals, gangs, terrorists, Gadianton robbers, and state-sponsored criminals.
+The more educated and engaged you are, the less likely it is that the trust your customers place in you will be violated.

-💡 Hopefully the security topics covered in this instruction have set your curiosity senses tingling.
-There are many subjects that you can dig into as part of your curiosity report.
+💡 Hopefully these topics have piqued your curiosity.
+There are many subjects here that you can explore as part of your curiosity report.